Santa-Clara-Imaginarium-Lab/student-research-lab-reddit-comment-scraper/README.md

    - Say we wanted to scrape all the comments from this thread, we would do the following:
      - 1. Copy the code linked above and name it `qualityMethodReddit.js` and save it in your current coding folder - `reddit-scraper-bot`
      - 2. Go to the post comment url => https://www.reddit.com/r/virtualreality/comments/obdzm5 => and get `obdzm5`, which would be the post ID.
-     - 3. Go to the command line and type then hit enter: `node qualityMethodReddit.js`
+     - 3. Go to the command line and type then hit enter: `pm2 start qualityMethodReddit.js`
      - 4. It will ask you to input a post id, so enter in `obdzm5`
      - 5. Check the `redditComments` folder for your outputted `qualityRedditComments.csv` file!